-Participants' study MRIs will be clinically reported by a radiologist.
+If applicable, participants' study MRIs will be clinically reported by a radiologist.
 Concerning or incidental findings will be discussed with the participant's treating physician.
 The RC will upload the clinical report in non-identifiable format, to the research database.